testdouble/test_data/README.md

 end
 ```

-Since the `test_data` environment is designed to be interacted with just like
+Since the `test_data` environment is designed to be used similarly to
-`development` (i.e. with a running server and a browser) the `:test_data` gem
+`development` (i.e. with a running server and interacting via a browser) the
-group should probably include everything that's available to the `:development`
+`:test_data` gem group should probably include everything that's available to
-group.
+the `:development` group.

 #### Configuring the gem and initializing the database